Top 10 Wettest Places on Earth by Annual Rainfall

 Mt Waialeale, Kauai - Hawaii

-Due to the mountainous landscape, Mt Waialeale receives almost 9763 millimetres of annual rainfall.
-The access to this place is difficult due to the slipperiness of the area.
-Even the name of this area translates into “overflowing water”.
+Due to the mountainous landscape, Mt Waialeale receives almost 9763 millimeters of annual rainfall.
+Access to this place is difficult due to the slipperiness of the area.
+Even the name of this area translates into “overflowing water.”

 9. Kukui, Maui – Hawaii